Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 The disadvantages relate to garbage collection:
 1. if the elements contain pointers, additional scanning may be required
 2. references to elements require a bit more work when being marked

+`at:`, `do:`, `collect:`, etc. for an array of objects return the immediate value if that is what is at the particular position, or a created heap reference.
+`at:put:` verifies that either:
+-  the value is a non-double immediate, or
+- a heap-allocated object with a length <= the specified limit, and that value is currently on a per-thread heap - because we must move the object into the AoO and we don't move global objects (this should not be an onerous limitation)

+## Zig Allocator
+The global heap has an interface to make it work as a Zig Allocator.
+Objects allocated this way are marked with a Static age.
+When free'd, they are marked with a Free age.

 ## Notes
 - when the stack is being copied,